 For more indoor gardening ideas, try these articles next:

 - The Best Tips for Cultivating Showy Garden Croton Indoors

 - The Top 11 Mushroom Growing Kits for Home Gardeners

 - How to Become a Succulent Pro

 Photos by Allison Sidhu, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
-Product photos via True Leaf Market, Nature Hills Nursery, Hirt’s Gardens, and Florida Foliage.
+Originally published February 20, 2019.
+Last updated June 12, 2020.
+Product photos via Hirt’s Gardens and True Leaf Market.
 Uncredited photos: Shutterstock.